matheuslenke/FastFeet/README.md

 ### 📝 Licence

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This project is under MIT License.
+See the file [LICENSE](LICENSE.md) for more details.

 ---

-Feito com :purple_heart: by Matheus Lenke
+Made with :purple_heart: by Matheus Lenke